natsuapo/keplerjis/README.md

 - Contribution:
   - Any contribution to the original [Kepler.gl](https://github.com/keplergl/kepler.gl) is welcome.
   - Any issue and bug report in this [repo](https://github.com/natsuapo/keplerjis/issues) is welcome.
-    - I am still on modifying the code, I will make the repo open in the future.
+    - I am still on modifying the code, I will make the enhanced Kepler.gl repo open in the future.